Common Car Accident Scenarios — Causes & Determining Fault

 If the driver intentionally rams your vehicle to move it, they committed a battery.
 If you see the vehicle coming because the driver was honking as the car accelerated toward you, the driver also committed an assault.

 These torts exist separate from any crimes the driver committed.
 The driver might get arrested for criminal assault or even attempted murder.
-But you can also sue the driver for damages resulting from civil assault and civil battery.
+But you can also sue the driver for economic or non-economic damages resulting from civil assault and civil battery.

 Road Rage